GET OUR LATEST BLOG POSTS

 Tech giants go “humanist”

 Many tech companies may have simple and sparse logos, but choose a less machined aesthetic for the bulk of their website text.
-While these typefaces may appear similar to Helvetica at first glance, they incorporate greater variability in their angles, shapes and line widths.
+These typefaces may appear similar to Helvetica at first glance, but they incorporate greater variability in their angles, shapes and line widths.

-Among the most popular of these type families is Myriad, which is used in varying capacities by Apple, Walmart, LinkedIn and Mashable, Segoe (Microsoft), Open Sans (Google) and Lucida Grande (Facebook).
+Among the most popular of these type families is Myriad, which is used in varying capacities by Apple, Walmart, LinkedIn and Mashable.
+Other popular humanist typefaces include Segoe, used by Microsoft, Open Sans (Google) and Lucida Grande (Facebook).

 When explaining its choice of typeface, Walmart’s corporate style guide states,